 Hire a Professional

 Your headshot should be taken by a professional photographer.
 You want it to put you in the best light possible — literally.
-Lighting is key to having a good headshot, and contrary to a popular belief by some of our talents, amateur headshots are pretty obvious and should be avoided.
-There is a plethora of professional headshot photographers out there who will give you a good headshot at an affordable price — usually in the range of $100 to $200, and believe me, these are going to be a hundred bucks you won't regret spending.
+Lighting is key to having a good headshot, and contrary to popular belief by some of our talents, amateur headshots are pretty obvious and should be avoided.
+There is a plethora of professional headshot photographers out there who will give you a good headshot at an affordable price — usually in the range of $100 to $200, and believe me.
+These are going to be a hundred bucks you won't regret spending.